- "Firths were definitely the best choice I could have made when dealing with my legal matter."

 We recommend that you get in touch with us as soon as possible after the accident.
 We'll advise you what you can claim and help you complete and lodge the claim form.
 If you weren't able to get insurer details from the other driver, we'll do some research to identify the correct insurer.

 It’s critical to get legal advice as soon as possible after the accident.
 We've found that many people have difficulties completing the claim form, which can cause ongoing problems for the life of the claim.

-You need to make sure that your claim is lodged within one month of the accident if you wish to claim lost earnings.
+You need to make sure that your claim is lodged within 28 days of the accident if you wish to claim lost earnings.
 Lodge the claim within three months of the accident I f you’re not claiming lost earnings.
 If you don't meet these deadlines, you may miss your opportunity to make a CTP claim.